dennybritz/rails_startup_template/README.md

 # Rails Startup template

-This is a template I use for my new Ruby on Rails application.
+This is a template I use for my new Ruby on Rails applications.

 ## How to Use